ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 ## Scheduled exceptions and downtimes

-__4-Aug-2023: Upgrades: OS, GPFS, Slurm, Head Nodes and Electrical Power__
+__4-Aug-2023: Upgrades of OS, GPFS, Slurm, Head Nodes and Power Distribution__

-* HPCC staff will be performing maintenance work on Aug 4-5 that will require servers to be shut down.
+* HPCC staff will be performing maintenance work on Aug 4-5 that will require a shut down of the HPCC cluster.
-  Objectives for this event include the following upgrades: GPFS, Slurm, system upgrade to Rocky Linux 8.8, electrical reconfiguration of PDUs.
+  Objectives for this event include the following upgrades: GPFS, Slurm, OS upgrade to Rocky Linux 8.8, electrical reconfiguration of PDUs, etc.

 * Update (Aug 6): Due to unforseen workload on maintenance tasks, services are still offline.
   Basic functionality should be restored by the end of the day.